spywhere/JavatarDoc/getting_started.rst

 Build Our Project
 -----------------

-We just done our first Java coding.
+We have just done our first Java coding.
 Let's build and run it!

 Select *Builds... > Project* from the menu and wait...